United Response budget 2024 response

 With no profits to squeeze, non-profit providers can only turn to reserves.
 Still, after 15 years of inaction on social care, these have considerably diminished, leaving providers with little cash to access.

 We welcome the significant increase in the national living wage and the promised Fair Pay Agreement for social care workers.
 Low wages in the sector hinder our ability to recruit and retain staff for this skilled work.
 Low pay means people at work have a background of worrying about their finances.
-However, with staff costs making up an average of 75% of providers’ total costs, there are real questions about whether the government’s plans to reward our workforce are achievable given the fees paid for contacts.
+However, with staff costs making up an average of 75% of providers’ total costs, there are real questions about whether the government’s plans to reward our workforce are achievable given the fees paid for contracts.

 Social Care is often described as the ‘Cinderella service’.
 Instead, we should be looked at for our vital contribution to society.
 Charities like us, with a solid ethos of empowering individuals to independence, often deliver tangible economic benefits to local areas such as by supporting people into work and ensuring their parents are free of worry so they too can contribute to the economy.